JDoYo/saveyourself/<SaveYourself>_SRS.md

 _&lt;Summarize the major functions the product must perform or must let the user perform.
 Details will be provided in Section 3, so only a high level summary (such as a bullet list) is needed here.
 Organize the functions to make them understandable to any reader of the SRS.
 A picture of the major groups of related requirements and how they relate, such as a top level data flow diagram or object class diagram, is often effective.&gt;_

   The following is a list of the basic requirements that our mobile game must feature:
-  * The game must allow for multiple players to play rounds on a turn-by-turn basis.
+  - The game must allow for multiple players to play rounds on a turn-by-turn basis.
-  * The game must allow the multiple rounds to be played by each player.
+  - The game must allow the multiple rounds to be played by each player.
-  * The game must save scores from previous rounds for each player.
+  - The game must save scores from previous rounds for each player.

   **2.3**** User Classes and Characteristics**

 _&lt;Identify the various user classes that you anticipate will use this product.
 User classes may be differentiated based on frequency of use, subset of product functions used, technical expertise, security or privilege levels, educational level, or experience.
 Describe the pertinent characteristics of each user class.
 Certain requirements may pertain only to certain user classes.
 Distinguish the most important user classes for this product from those who are less important to satisfy.&gt;_

+  The game will be appropriate for all ages.
+The game will be available for all users who own a mobile device running the featured operating systems specified in the following section (2.4) of this document through their respective mobile application stores.
+The game is intended to be played by all users who play mobile games with a device running those specified operating systems.

   **2.4**** Operating Environment**